johanneskopton/stif/README.md

-# FFIST ✊
+# FIST ✊

-"Fast Forecasting and Interpolation in Space and Time"
+"Forecasting and Interpolation in Space and Time"

 Package for prediction spatio-temporally distributed variables using space-time regression kriging using numpy and numba.